That’s a whole lot of professionals, on the same platform, for presumably the same purpose.

 You should post regularly and strategically.
 For example, it is better to post first thing in the morning or in the early evening, think commute, as these are the times when LinkedIn is at its most active and business folk are scrolling through their feeds on the way to the office, for example.

 Two million posts, articles and videos are posted on LinkedIn every day.
+To generate leads on autopilot, consider investing in LinkedIn automation from Kennected.
 These posts generally provide business ‘voices’ and might include industry articles in the press; inspiring or informative videos or infographics; or even articles written by users themselves.
 LinkedIn has a self-publishing feature which is an excellent way to share your own knowledge and assert your status in the field.
 Keep in mind that posts with images get twice as many comments as those without and video posts are five times more likely to be commented on.

 In summary, it is clear, the stats do not lie, that LinkedIn is not going anywhere.
 It is in your best interest, as well as the interests of your business and the industry as a whole, to embrace this professional platform with open arms.